-Most people are under the impression that the reception of Divine Inspiration (Ruah HaKodesh) and the practices of prophecy are things very remote and distant from the experiences of the modern religious layman.
-Since the destruction of the First Temple some 2,500 odd years ago, prophecy ceased as a daily occurrence of practice amongst the Jewish people.
+The practice and reception of prophecy has always been viewed by the majority as being something very remote and distant from the experiences of the layman.
+Since the destruction of the First Temple some 2,400 odd years ago, prophecy ceased as a daily occurrence among the Jewish people.

 Prophets remained active up until the early days of the Second Temple period.
-Yet, with the passing of Haggai, Zekharia and Malakhi, the last of the prophets, prophecy ceased as a daily reality in Israel.
-So much for Moshe Rabbeynu's desire that all Israel, regardless of individual differences should attain a spiritual level where all could talk to and hear from HaShem directly!
+Yet, with the passing of Haggai, Zecharia and Malakhi, the last of the prophets, prophecy ceased as a daily reality in Israel.

+Alas, for Moshe Rabbeynu's desire - that all Israel, every single Jewish person should attain a spiritual level where they can talk to and hear from HaShem directly!

-Long ago our holy Sages have taught that while prophecy may have ceased Ruah HaKodesh has not ceased.
+Our holy Sages have said that while prophecy may have ceased Ruah HaKodesh has not ceased.
 Ruah HaKodesh is the reception of Divine inspiration (lit. the holy spirit).
 It is a very high level, akin to prophecy and often indistinguishable from it.
-The only difference is that in prophecy one receives a message to communicate to the nation of Israel at large.
-Ruah HaKodesh, on the other hand, is a private communication that provides for its receiver wisdom and enlightenment about matters of Torah and life in general.
-While the prophet can be said to be possessed by the spirit of HaShem as he prophesies, so is the one possessed by Ruah HaKodesh.
+The only difference is that in prophecy one receives a message, "thus says HaShem, speak to...etc."
+Ruah haKodesh, on the other hand, provides for its receiver wisdom and enlightenment about matters of Torah and life in general.
+While the prophet can be said to be possessed by the spirit of HaShem as he prophesies, so is the one possessed by Ruah haKodesh.

 Ruah HaKodesh is such a significant factor with regards to Torah revelation that the largest section of the TaNaKh (Bible), the Ketuvim was written under its influence.
 Indeed the TaNaKh is divided up according to the level of revelation of the books therein.
 This is why the books of Daniel, an apparent book of prophecy and Chronicles, an apparent complimentary text to Shmuel and Melakhim, are placed as Ketuvim and not in the N'vi'im.
 Their source of revelation came through Ruah HaKodesh, instead of through prophecy.
-There is a very fine line, almost a razor's edge that separates prophecy from Ruah HaKodesh.
-Only those on the "inside" of the experience are qualified to tell the difference.
+There is a very fine line, almost a razor's edge that separates the two, prophecy from Ruah HaKodesh.